Jhamm1/FE_TestFramework_Cucumber_in_Cypress/README.md

 ## Overview

-This façade service is used to help us migrate our microservices from SBE to S3.
+This test service is used to help us migrate our microservices from SBE to S3.

 It will complete the following tasks for us: